saikrishna1355/duplicate-tab-detector/README.md

 If you prefer to start detection manually (for example, outside of React) you can call `startDuplicateTabSession()` from the package entry point.

+### Behavior at a glance (for developers)

+- The first import starts listening for duplicate tabs and broadcasts via `localStorage`.
+- A duplicated tab clears its own `sessionStorage`, writes a fresh session id, and sets `duplicateDetected` to `true`.
+- Storage failures (private mode, disabled storage) are tolerated by falling back to in-memory ids.
+- SSR is safe: when `window` is missing, the hook returns `null` state until the browser hydrates.

 ### Options